strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 }
 ```

 You are free to name the ids as you would like to, but we advise you to name them correctly so it's easy to understand in your front-end code.
-`Homepage.BaseHeaderLayout.title` correspond to the title prop of the `BaseHeaderLayout` component that we use in the homepage.
+`Homepage.BaseHeaderLayout.title` corresponds to the title prop of the `BaseHeaderLayout` component that we use on the homepage.
 Instead of having a fixed value, we can now use this translation with this id.

 - Update the `admin/src/translations/en.json` file with the following code: